-Whether it's rosé, rosado (Spain), rosato (Italy) or "blush" - these terms all refer to pink wine.
-This pink shade can range from a soft, subtle hue to a vibrant, hot pink, depending on the grape used and how long the grape skins were in contact with the juice.
+Whether it's rosé, rosado (Spain), rosato (Italy) or "blush"—these terms all refer to pink wine.
+This pink shade can range from a soft, subtle hue to vibrant hot pink, depending on the grape used and how long the grape skins were in contact with the juice.
 Rosés can be made in a sweet, off-dry or bone dry style, with most European rosés being decidedly dry.

 Flavor Profile of Rosé Wine

-The flavors of rosé wines tends to be more subtle versions of their red wine varietal counterparts.
+The flavors of rosé wines tend to be more subtle versions of their red wine varietal counterparts.
 The fruit expectations lean towards strawberry, cherry, and raspberry with some citrus and watermelon presenting on a regular basis.
-Rose wine can run the gamut from ultra dry to fairly fruity depending on the region and producer.
+Rose wine can run the gamut from ultra-dry to fairly fruity depending on the region and producer.
 Prefer dry and food-friendly?
 Then scout for roses from southern France, Spain or Italy.

 When to Drink Pink?

-Rosés are perfect for spring and summer, as they are served chilled and can be a refreshing accompaniment to a variety of warm weather fare.
+Rosés are perfect for spring and summer, as they are served chilled and can be a refreshing accompaniment to a variety of warm-weather fare.
 Rosé wines also top the charts for food-friendly versatility.
-So, if you are opting for "surf 'n turf" rest assured that a rosé can handle both the seafood and the steak in one fell sip.
-It's also a great picnic wine, as it tends to have both a lighter body and more delicate flavors on the palate, presenting a great wine partner for a ham, chicken or roast beef sandwich, along with a fruit, potato or egg salad and can even handle a variety of chips and dips.
+So, if you are opting for "surf 'n turf", rest assured that a rosé can handle both the seafood and the steak in one fell sip.
+It's also a great picnic wine, as it tends to have both a lighter body and more delicate flavors on the palate, presenting a great wine partner for ham, chicken or roast beef sandwich, along with fruit, potato or egg salad; it can even handle a variety of chips and dips.
 Rosés are also the perfect guest for a backyard barbecue, tackling hamburgers, hot dogs and even French fries and ketchup with ease.